UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---
 ##### **Triple Win Framework**
 - When thinking about new ideas, try expanding "Triple Aim" to "Triple Win".
-- You need to consider how your idea creates value for all three stakeholders: patients, clinicians, and funders.
+- You need to consider how your idea creates value for all three stakeholders: patients, providers, and funders.

 <figure>
   <img src="images/TripleWin.png" width="300" alt="Triple Win" style="display: block; margin-left: auto; margin-right: auto;">